-I haven’t made coconut flour pancakes in about a year???
-I don’t crave them anymore until 2 weekends ago when I went pancake cRaZy!
-My first attempt at coconut flour pancakes bombed because they got all fluffy while they were cooking then as soon as I took them off the heat they deflated, I hate that.
+When I first started making these pancakes about 10 years ago, my first attempt at them bombed because they got all fluffy while they were cooking but as soon as I took them off the heat they deflated.

 I worked out the structure problem with the recipe and now they don’t deflate, which makes me happy.

-FYI if your baked goods deflate like that (puffs up and then collapses when cooled) when you are making a loaf, muffins, cupcakes, pancakes etc, you usually need to add another egg since eggs provide structure in baked goods.
-In this recipe I simply decreased the coconut milk by 1/4 cup and replaced it with 1 large egg which measures 1/4 cup.
-I also added 1 more tablespoon of coconut flour since my first attempt needed a little more flour to soak up the liquid and 1 tablespoon of coconut flour goes a long way.
+FYI if your baked goods deflate like that (puffs up and then collapse when cooled) when you are making a loaf, muffins, cupcakes, pancakes, etc, you usually need to add another egg since eggs provide structure in baked goods.

 Have fun making pancakes this weekend!